 Myth #4 Clipper spray coolant is just as good as clipper oil

 - NOPE!
-Clipper spray can definitely cool your blades and blow some of the hair off.
+Clipper spray can cool your blades and blow some of the hair off.
 They absolutely do NOT replace clipper oil.
 And yes, some bottles of aerosol coolant are labeled as a lubricant, but it’s only fleeting, evaporates away, and serves no true lubricating purpose.

 Myth #5 Hot blades are normal when you clip

 - Your clipper blades should not be getting hot as you clip!
-This is a clear sign that you need to go back and check off all of the boxes – clean horse, clean clippers, motor of the clippers in top shape, the cord is not damaged or bent, the blades are sharp, you have used sufficient clipper oil, and you are stopping every five minutes to add more oil.
+This is a clear sign that you need to go back and check off all of the boxes – clean horse, clean clippers, the motor of the clippers is in top shape, the cord is not damaged or bent, the blades are sharp, you have used sufficient clipper oil, and you are stopping every five minutes to add more oil.
 It seems like a lot – but it’s painting a room.
 Lots of prep makes for easy work!